 Hertfordshire's landscape character assessment describes the variations in character between different types of landscape in the county.
 It provides an evidence base for Local Plans and sets out strategies and guidelines for the protection, management and planning of the landscape.

-The Application Site lies within Character Area 18 'Bricket Wood' of the assessment.
+The Application Site lies within Character Area 18 'Bricket Wood'.

 Location